 Maximum braking force is achieved just before ABS is activated.
 When ABS becomes active it releases brake pressure to prevent the locking of the wheel and skidding of the tire.
 If ABS releases brake pressure it extends the distance required to stop.
 That is why racing bikes don’t have ABS.

-Once again practise is the key.
+Once again practice is the key.
 Find a parking lot and try activating the ABS in a stop.
-Keep practising trying to achieve minimum braking distance and minimum ABS intervention.
+Keep practicing trying to achieve minimum braking distance and minimum ABS intervention.
 Make the proper procedure your reaction and your muscle memory.